-The deposit has potential as a large tonnage, low-grade nickel sulphide deposit (25.2 Mt at 0.43% nickel (Ni), 0.20% cut-off grade) and contains 14.8 Mt million tons of marketable frac sand.
+The deposit has potential as a large tonnage, low-grade nickel sulphide deposit (31 Mt at 0.43% nickel (Ni), 0.20% cut-off grade) and contains 14.8 Mt million tons of marketable frac sand.
+In the 2010 EAP/EIS, the tonnage was 25.4 Mt.
 The potential of the Property is supported by a recent metallurgical test program, where very high grade nickel concentrate was produced.
 The excellent recoveries for the ore from the open pit mine are substantiated by historical and current metallurgical testing data.

 In addition to the nickel ore concentrating plant, the installation of a frac sand processing plant will generate further revenues for the project.
 The financial analysis assumes that critical revenue streams will be developed from both the nickel and frac sand resources.
-The proposed production schedule by year, for the waste, the nickel ore and the sand is given below.
+The proposed production schedule by year, for the waste, the nickel ore and the sand is given in the Table below.